wasitha-john/thunder/README.md

 4. **Configure an Application with GitHub Sign Up**

-    Create an application or update the initial application created with the data seeding script to use the GitHub sign up template.
+    Create an application to use the GitHub sign up template.
 You can use the following cURL command to create a new application.

     ```bash
     curl -kL -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' https://localhost:8090/applications \